 HyperX QuadcastFull Review

 Rounding out this list is the cheapest possible mic you can get that isn’t total… you get the idea.
 Zalman’s clip mic has long been the go-to for the budget-minded gamer for longer than it probably should have.
-Still, it’s tough to argue with $8.
+Still, it’s tough to argue with $7.

 If you pick this up, prepare for some static (depending on your computer’s internal preamp).
 As it’s not a USB model, the Zalman plugs into your mic port, while the mic itself clips onto your headphones’ cable.
 Sure, it’s a hacky solution, but it’s a solution nonetheless!
 I’ve seen people use velcro ties, zip ties, and gaffer’s tape to keep the wires from getting out of control, but personally I’d just get a standalone mic.

-Disclosure: We may receive compensation in connection with your purchase of products via links on this page.
-This post may contain affiliate links.
-See our disclosure policy for more details.
+Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
+Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
+See our ethics policy for more details.